Q. Do you offer coupon or promo codes?"

 Q. Why aren't your handbags lined?

-A. In most cases we can make a custom handle or adjustable handle for an additional charge depending on the handbag.
-Remember if you add 2 inches to the handle, the bag will hang 1 inch lower over your shoulder.
-Please call or email for more details on your specific customization request.
+A. In most cases we can create a custom or adjustable handle for an additional charge, depending on the handbag.
+Keep in mind, adding 2 inches to a handle will make the bag hang about 1 inch lower on your shoulder.
+Contact us for details about your specific customization.
 All sales on custom items are FINAL.

-Q. Do you do custom work or Repairs?
+Q. Do you do Repairs?

 Q. What are range marks?